samuelmwaura/yolo/README.md

     Create Mongodb service
     Indicate the volume and the networks for each of the containers
 11. Test for spinning and pulling down of services using the docker compose file
+12. Transform my docker file to build musti- stage so that I cn reduce the size of the image.
+Avoid copying the following to my images {node modules, dev dependencies e.t.c} and only have what is required by the application to run at runtime.Multi-stage - have an image to build the app and have another to run the application

+13. Transforming my dockerfiles to have multistage build to reduce the final images sizes.
+   1.Have a build stage in each file that uses
+   2.Build the FE and BE images
+   3.Copy the built files into stage 2 of each docker file that will be the final image with a less size.